Introduction

 Manufacturing

-This industry gathers the gigantic amount of information from sensors at the production and IoT devices.
+This industry gathers the gigantic amount of information from sensors on the production through IoT devices.
 This is perfect for ML!
-Anomaly detection, computer vision, the control of quality, demand prediction — just a few fields that ML is involved in.
+Anomaly detection, computer vision, the control of quality, demand prediction are just a few fields that ML is involved in.

 Finance

-This industry is perfectly suited for the technology.
-The algorithms could be used for stock trading, fraud detection, risk assessment, and insurance.
-There are also chatbots for advising the customers and portfolio alignment for the goals of clients.
+This industry is perfectly suited for ML technology.
+The algorithms can be used for stock trading, fraud detection, risk assessment, and insurance.
+There are also chatbots that guide customers and portfolio alignment for the goals of clients.

 Healthcare

-Applications of Machine Learning in Healthcare could overtake any team of doctors in processing patient’s information and spotting certain patterns in them.
-It can detect cancer at early stages, analyze medical images, execute robot-assisted surgery and develop new drugs.
+Applications of Machine Learning in Healthcare could outdo any team of doctors in processing patient information and spotting certain patterns in it.
+ML can detect cancer at early stages, analyze medical images, execute robot-assisted surgery, and develop new drugs.
 The opportunities here are truly endless.

 Automotive